Click here to return to the main site entry page

 cast by a Linotype machine similar to the one shown

 John Collins left school and was taken on as an apprentice compositor at the NPP Co., in 1955.
 Ray Bridgeford and Arthur Desborough were already working there as compositors.
-All went with the company when it moved in 1959, and took over the old Coxton Shoe Co. premises in Rectory Road.
+All three went with the company when it moved in 1959, and took over the old Coxton Shoe Co. premises in Rectory Road.
 At that time the Bedfordshire Register of Electors was one of the regular 'big' jobs, and it was published twice a year.

 John Collins was sent on a course to learn how to operate the intertype machines.